Between 2000 and 2013, 1,125 people died from carbon monoxide poisoning in Canada.”Statistics Canada

 - Replace batteries at least once a year.

-- Replace the unit every five to seven years, as recommended by The National Fire Protection Association.
+- Replace the unit according to the manufacturer’s instructions, as recommended by the National Fire Protection Association.
 Alarms wear out!
 Sensors weaken and become obstructed over time.